Academic Senate

 Section 2:

 Members of the electorate may offer their own name in nomination for a Senate seat or another member of the electorate may nominate a member of the electorate provided that the name is submitted by permission of the nominee.
 In either case, the nominees should provide the Administrative Assistant a statement supporting their candidacy and explaining their intention to serve in the capacity of a member of the Academic Senate.
+Candidate headshots, to be included with their ballot, are permissible.
 The statement will be presented on the ballot.
 Any eligible faculty member may run for any area representative position.
 If no one is nominated for a seat for an area representative, then that seat will be filled by an at-large representative.
 The Administrative Assistant will publicize the manner and the time window during which nominations will be accepted.
-The nomination period should be open for thirty days prior to the end of the election.
-Once the Administrative Assistant receives all nominations, then the list of candidates and their areas of representation will be sent out electronically two weeks prior to the close of the election.
-All faculty members eligible to vote should receive written notice about the candidate list.
-The nomination period for At-Large seats will be two weeks and the election will be open for one week.
+The nomination period will be open for three weeks.
+At the close of the nomination period, the Administrative Assistant, in partnership with the Elections Committee, will send out electronic ballots to the areas.
+Elections will run for one week.

 Section 3:

 Voting will be by means of an email ballot.
-In each election for area representatives, only eligible faculty members within the area may vote.
-In each election for an area representative, the ballot will offer an option to vote for an “at-large representative.”
+In area elections, only eligible faculty members within the area may vote.
+Area representative ballots will offer an option to vote for an “at-large representative.”
 If “at-large representative” receives the highest number of votes, the position will then change to an at-large position to be filled at the next at-large election.
-At-large elections occur after the election cycle for all areas vote for their representative(s).
+At-large elections occur after the area election.
 All eligible faculty members may vote for at-large representatives.
-After completion of the normal two-year term, the at-large position will become an area position again.
+After completion of the normal two-year term, the at-large position(s) will become an area position again.

 1. Careful distribution of appropriate email ballots to the area electorate for area representatives.